seanmcelroy/figment/README.md

 `Figment` is a creative solution for iteratively building knowledge through quick ideation.

 The purpose of figment is to let individuals build repositories and graphs of knowledge that help them go about their daily business.
+At its core, Figment is a personal information manager (PIM) tool.

 `jot` is a command-line interpreter (CLI) for using Figment.